Smart-Adaptive-Intelligent-Systems-Lab/mobility/README.md

 We used this experience to train a Long Short Term Memory algorithm to be able to detect wich path were curved in order to then transfer this knowledge on the other dataset, using a transfer algorithm.
 We used this technic because the data of the Nursing college were supposed to be too light to train a full model by themself.
 Our statement was that being able to detect a curve in the walking path of a patient would be close to detect walking imperment.

+Long short term memory algorithm is a recurrent network, we used this algorithm for his ability to treat sequence data.

+Data organisation. spliting the data into 2secondes samples = 16 rows per sequences

+To have more sample we used a special technic. doing a sample from row 1 - 16 then 2- 17 then 3-18.
+By doing that we would have way more sample more than 10 times the number of samples.

+With the 8487 samples, I did a train test validation split.
+50% train 30% test 20% validation.
+And then used them to train an LSTM model with 200 epoch and a batch_size of 256.
+The accuracy of the model with those settings is 99%.
+But an accuracy like that can be due to an overfitting.

+To remove the hypothesis of an overfitting I did a K-fold cross Validation.
+A K-fold cross validation is a technic to train multiple model by splitting the data differently 10 times.
+By doing that we make sure that every rows are used for training testing and validate.

+With the K-fold cross validation all the accuracy are between 75% and 98%.

 In the file "./MovementALL_LSTM.ipynb" and "./MovementALL_LSTM.ipynb" you can found all the treatment We did on those data.
 The first file contains the data analyse and cleaning with the training of a single model.
 This model accuracy goes up to 99% with the right settings and 200 epochs.
 On the second file you can find the same analysis and cleaning but with a training using K-fold Cross Validation to make sure there is no overfitting on the data.

 # Second Dataset - Nursing Data.
 This part cannot be taken into account !

 This Dataset and experience were made by the Nursing college of UNLV.
-It's purpose is to be able to detect an mTBI on a patient by using a smartwatch whore with a belt around the waist.
+It's purpose is to be able to detect an mTBI on a patient by using a smartwatch wore with a belt around the waist.
 This experience was made on 56 person, 19 of them with a diagnosed mTBI, and the others without.

 ## Data Structure